The Magic of Heart-Centered Living

 Step outside and let sunlight touch your face.

-A regulated body makes it easier to live in a higher frequency.
+A regulated body makes it easier for your spirit to stay steady.

 Stop rehearsing worst-case scenarios.